ardevd/ha-dimo/README.md

 - Select your vehicle and go to "Vehicle Settings"
 - Click "Permission Sharing", tap the "+" sign in the top corner and input the `client_id` address from the DIMO console.
 - High-five yourself for being tech-savvy!
 You've just interacted with a blockchain smart contract!
-    - You can use tools such as Polygonscan or tenderly to view your transaction and the source code it intercated with!
+    - You can use tools such as Polygonscan or tenderly to view your transaction and the source code it interacted with!
 It's pretty cool!

 ### 3. Configure the Integration in Home Assistant